plantgenomicslab/BCH709/_episodes/Orientation.md

 |  | Fair (unacceptable for graduate work) | 70-79%      | C             |
 |  | Poor                                  | 60-69%      | D             |
 |  | Failing                               | < 60%       | F             |

+## Late Work / Make-up Exams / Participation Policies
+	A penalty of 10 % per day will be imposed on a pro rata basis for any late work or attendance.
+You will be graded on the quality of the assignments listed below and the quality and quantity of your participation in class discussions.
+Final grades may be adjusted at the discretion of the instructor.

+	No make-up exams allowed.
+If you cannot finish exam due to circumstances beyond your control, the instructor kindly requests the professional courtesy of being notified of your absence ahead of time.
+Email only

+	Class participation points will be deducted for each unexcused absence (5 points per class missed without informing the instructor before the class meets).
+For a full description of UNR’s class attendance policies, please see: “https://www.unr.edu/administrative-manual/3000-3999-students/3020-class-absence-policy.”
+Email only

+### Attendance
+	You are required to attend lecture/online sessions.
+If you cannot attend due to circumstances beyond your control, the instructor kindly requests the professional courtesy of being notified of your absence ahead of time.
+(Dr’s notes etcs).
+Email only.

 ## Academic dishonesty policy:
 Academic dishonesty is against university as well as the system community standards.
 Academic dishonesty is defined as: cheating, plagiarism or otherwise obtaining grades under false pretenses.
 Plagiarism is defined as submitting the language, ideas, thoughts or work of another as one's own; or assisting in the act of plagiarism by allowing one's work to be used in this fashion.
 Cheating is defined as l) copying homework assignments, 2) cheating on quizzes or exams including sharing answers with students in other sections of the course, 3) obtaining or providing unauthorized information during an examination through verbal, visual or unauthorized use of books, notes, text and other materials; 4) obtaining or providing information concerning all or part of an examination prior to that examination; 5) taking an examination for another student, or arranging for another person to take an exam in one's place; 6) altering or changing test answers after submittal for grading, grades after grades have been awarded, or other academic records once these are official, 7) including information in written assignments without proper citations.